kilfour/QuickFuzzr/full-doc.md

 These cover the usual suspects: numbers, booleans, characters, strings, dates, times, ...
 All with sensible defaults and range-based overloads.
 They form the foundation on which more complex Fuzzrs are composed, and are used automatically when generating object properties.

+All range-based numeric fuzzrs follow .NET conventions: the lower bound is inclusive and the upper bound is exclusive, unless explicitly stated otherwise.

 > *All primitive Fuzzrs automatically drive object property generation.
 > Nullable and non-nullable variants are both supported.